marczaku/201-algorithms-data-structures/algodata-201-collections/README.md

 True
 ```

-This is by the way, how Generic Methods were created before Generic Methods existed:
+This is by the way, how Methods were made Generic before Generic Methods existed:

 ```cs
 gameObject.GetComponent(typeof(Health));